 Why This Work Matters To Me

 I know what it's like to live with a scar that still doesn’t feel quite right.
 Mine is from a C-section, and years later, it still feels numb in some places and overly sensitive in others.
 Even now, certain clothes brushing against my lower abdomen can make me flinch.
-It’s not just physical.
+But it’s not just physical.
 It never really was.
 There are days when I touch my scar and feel a quiet rush of anxiety.
-Other times, it brings up something deeper… grief I didn’t know was still there, or anger I thought I had already moved through.
+Other times, it brings up something deeper like grief I didn’t know was still there, or anger I thought I had already moved through.

 That disconnection is what brought me to this work.
 Not because I had all the answers, but because I knew what it felt like to not be fully at home in my own body.